netcinematics/ai_aSCRIPTZa/README.md

 # ai_aSCRIPTZa
 Made with ai.
-LocalStorage files for multi purpose (text) SCRIPTS.
-Including ability to auto scroll for playback during recording.
-With playback speed settings so that it is adjustable at runtime..
-Also ai integration point to generate song lyrics.
+LocalStorage files for multi purpose (text) SCRIPTS for SONG_LYRICS.

----

-# AI_aSONGZa
+Toolz like:
+- STT and WAV,
+- with auto scroll for PLAYBACK!
+- genr8 song lyrics.
+- vari8 endlessly!
+- GenAI content pipeline.

 ----

 ### OVERVIEW

-This is a very exciting document.
-I've been working a lifetime to produce this work.
-The original C++ Tokenizer was created using NLP technology in 2001.
-Since then, many RARE LLM sets cultivated.
-Multiple breakthroughs.
-Compatible to synthesize with various - modern neural networks modalities.
+So exciting!
+This is the source code for a YouTubeSeries on AI CodeGen.

+Waaay back, in year 1999, an AI project was started, called THE_MUSICAL_BLENDER.

+A simple algorithm, was crafted in C++ - to RHYME SONG LYRICS for new rock songs!

+So, a Tokenizer was built using NLP technology in 2002.

+And an EXTREMELY UNIQUE LLM was cultivated.
+With a PERPLEXING side-effect.
+It became a massive WORDGAME of RHYMES, called aWORDaGAME [pronounced like ORAGAMI]

+Multiple AI insights resulted in aWORDaGAME:

+- Synthesize neural network modalities.
+- Local Storage (long term memory)
+- Custom Token Sets

+The big surprise came, with "combinability" of the tokens, when combined with English.
+It was a clever solution for semantic labels, that ... evolved organically.

+"COMBINABILITY" allows for TOKENS to "combine" together...unwittedly reflecting new concepts and (sometimes), sparking an epiphany of a reflection of actual reality.

-The surprise, was in "extensibility" of english language... into ai, as a hybrid language.
+language... after innovating an  extra_text_into ai, as a hybrid language.
 Then of the cognitive effect on human user.

 Please Enjoy.